Schmuvius/schmuvius/README.md

 # Hey!
 You'll find nothing but trash here.
 Not even worth looking.

 ## 🧑‍💻 About Me
 I'm just another idiot with a passion for **informatics** and a love for **coding**, even though I suck at it.
-Still, I don't mind getting better or getting teached.
+Still, I think I can improve.

 I enjoy working on a wide range of projects, from **video editing** to **development**.
 My current interests revolve around creating **efficient tools**, and exploring **AI**.